FergusonZhang/Thesis/README.md

 ## Results

-All the information used in the thesis are included in the Results folder.
-It contains three subfolders that record all the plots, as well as two Excels, one has gene candidates and functions, the other is the result of the GO enrichment analysis.
+All the analysis results of the thesis are included in the Results folder.
+It contains three subfolders that record all the plots, as well as two Excels, one has gene candidates and functions, the other has the result of the GO enrichment analysis.

 ## Writings

-The LaTeX of the thesis can be found in the Writings folder.
+The LaTeX files of the thesis are included in the Writings folder.
 The LaTeX template is provided by Dr. Williamson.